DogulS5/aws-clf-c02-notes/readme.md

 - [The Cloud Journey](#the-cloud-journey)

 # Introdution to AWS Web Services
-## Intro
-- Amazon Elastic Compute Cloud (Amazon EC2): It is the server side of a client/server application, a type of virtual server.
-- Pay for what you need

-## Cloud computing
+## Cloud Computing
-- The on-demand delivery (resources that a customer needs) of IT resources over the Internet with pay as you go pricing (pay based on necessity)
+The on-demand delivery (resources that a customer needs) of IT resources over the Internet with pay as you go pricing (pay based on necessity)

-# Compute in the cloud
+## Advantages of cloud computing
+Operating in the AWS Cloud offers many benefits over computing in on-premises or hybrid environments.

+Bellow six advantages of cloud computing:
+- Trade upfront expense for variable expense.
+- Benefit from massive economies of scale.
+- Stop guessing capacity.
+- Increase speed and agility.
+- Stop spending money running and maintaining data centers.
+- Go global in minutes.

-## Intro
+## AWS Web Services
+AWS (Amazon Web Services) is a cloud computing platform that offers a wide range of services including computing power, storage, database, machine learning, and more.
+It provides a secure, scalable, and cost-effective infrastructure for businesses to build and deploy applications.

-- Multitenancy: Sharing underlying hardware between virtual machines.
+> **Multitenancy**: Sharing underlying hardware between virtual machines.
 Hypervisor manager multi tenancies which is manage by AWS

 ## Amazon EC2:
 - Handle: